 Timeless 40s fashion trends make a memorable comebackOctober 12, 2017

-Even though 1940s women fashion flourished in an era dominated by war and austerity, 40s fashion trends have continued to inspire generations of fashion designers that followed
+Even though 1940s Fashion Women flourished in an era dominated by war and austerity, 1940s fashions have continued to inspire generations of fashion designers that followed

-From trendy period dresses to the famous A-line skirt, everything characterising 40s fashion trends are becoming “hip” once again in a revival of styles from the 1940s
+From trendy period dresses to the famous A-line skirt, everything characterising 1940s Fashion Women is becoming “hip” once again in a revival of styles from the 1940s

 The 40s fashion trends were largely epitomized by a certain image of a woman’s body.
 From dresses with wide padded shouldered tops to waists that were cut high and nipped at the top, to the iconic A-line skirt.
 In short, 1940s women fashion designers were obsessed with presenting that perfect silhouette of a woman that even today stands as a women’s clothing signature for that period.